Registering a death

 It is difficult to know what to do when you have suffered a bereavement.
-The first step is to register the death and this should be done within 5 days of the date of death.
+The first step is to register the death within 5 days of the date of death.

 If the death occurred within the Royal Borough of Kensington and Chelsea, you can book an appointment to register the death.

-How quickly can the death be registered?It is possible to register the death as soon as you have obtained either a ‘Medical Certificate of Death’ from the Hospital/Doctor or the paperwork has been issued to Registrars by the Coroners’ Office.
-The only exception being when an inquest is being held and in this case the registration of death will only occur once the Coroner has given their permission.
+How quickly can the death be registered?It is possible to register the death as soon as you have obtained either a ‘Medical Certificate of Death’ from the hospital or doctor or the paperwork has been issued to registrars by the coroners’ office.
+The only exception is when an inquest is being held and in this case the registration of death will only occur once the coroner has given their permission.

-Legally, the death must be registered within five days of it occurring - though this period may be extended in certain circumstances, for example when the Coroner has been consulted.
+Legally, the death must be registered within 5 days of it occurring - though this period may be extended in certain circumstances, for example when the coroner has been consulted.

 If you are unsure about the time limitations, or think you may not be able to register within five days, please telephone the Register Office on 020 7361 4100 or email us at email@example.com for further information.

-Registration in personWe operate on an appointment only basis here at the Kensington and Chelsea Register Office, and you may book your appointment online to register a death.
+Registration in personWe operate on an appointment-only basis here at the Kensington and Chelsea Register Office - you may book your appointment online to register a death.
 We apologise but if you attend without an appointment we may not be able to see you and you may have to make an appointment to come back another day.

 Registration by declaration